 What is the Challenge?

-The Institute for Healthcare Policy and Innovation (IHPI) and the Michigan Program on Value Enhancement (MPrOVE) launched the MPrOVE Research Innovation Challenge in September 2017.
-The Challenge is a new program that provides planning funds to drive team science by encouraging the development of interdisciplinary research projects focused on optimizing value in healthcare in order to advance the quality of healthcare, reduce costs, and help improve patient outcomes.
+The Challenge is a program that provides planning funds to drive team science by encouraging the development of interdisciplinary research projects focused on optimizing value in healthcare in order to advance the quality of healthcare, reduce costs, and help improve patient outcomes.

 Through the Challenge, MPrOVE provides planning funds to support the submission of collaborative large scale grant proposals - ideally, Center Grants (P), Umbrella Grants (U) and R01s – that aim to improve appropriateness, outcomes, costs, and patient experiences.
 Two project proposals were selected to receive: